Frequently Asked Questions About Our GopherX Products

 *Items not covered under the Gopher X warranty are the engine (manufactures warranty applies), tires, handle grips, hoses and oil bottle.

-What kind of regular maintenance is required for Gopher X Device gopher products?
+What kind of regular maintenance is required for Gopher X Carbon Monoxide Sprayer products?

-The Gopher X manifold assembly requires no regular maintenance.
+The Gopher X Carbon Monoxide Sprayer manifold assembly requires no regular maintenance.
 The hose and oil fill valve are high quality parts and usually only require replacement if physically damaged.

 However, the engine will require the same maintenance as any small engine; periodic oil changes, air filter cleaning, etc. The manufactures manual that came with your engine will have the maintenance information in it.

-Do I have to use oil in the manifold for the Gopher X Device to do its 'gopher-be-gone' work?
+Do I have to use oil in the manifold for the Gopher X Carbon Monoxide Sprayer to do its 'gopher-be-gone' work?

 No, the motor will run and still produce carbon monoxide.
 However, there will not be any smoke to see where the gas is going or if there are any uncovered “air” holes.
 It is an important step in the effectiveness of our gopher products.